Cluster Development and Management

 • The Industrial Engineering and Management (IEM) Conferences 2006, 2010, 2014, 2018, and 2022 (see https://iecarib.org/industrial-engineering-and-management-conference/)

-• Public Seminar Series on Project Management Practices in the Caribbean, UWI, for 16 years since 2006, in collaboration other professional bodies in Trinidad and Tobago
+• Public Seminar Series on Project Management Practices in the Caribbean, UWI, for 16 years since 2006, in collaboration other professional bodies in Trinidad and Tobago.
+The forthcoming PM15 Seminar is being organised for December 2024 (Details are to be available shortly).

 Research Work and Publications